(755 ILCS 40/65)

 resuscitating efforts shall not be implemented.
 Such a document may also

-be executed by an attending physician.
+be executed by an attending health care practitioner.
+If more than one practitioner shares that responsibility, any of the attending health care practitioners may act under this Section.
 Notwithstanding the existence of a do-not-resuscitate (DNR)

 temporarily in the event of the patient's death, in accordance with subsection

 (g) of Section 20 of this Act, if the patient is an organ donor.